At a glance

 - Accounts Aren’t FDIC-Insured.
 Worthy Bond accounts aren’t insured by the Federal Deposit Insurance Corporation.
 It’s the platform’s biggest drawback relative to traditional bank- or credit union-based savings vehicles, and it definitely justifies the higher coupon rate.

 - Purchase Limits Apply to All Investors, Including Accredited Investors.
 Worthy Bonds limits bond purchases by any individual investor to $100,000 in cumulative face value.
 Nonaccredited investors must abide by even lower investment limits: 10% of annual income or net worth.
 These rules will almost certainly hinder socially conscious investors seeking significant fixed-income exposure.
 Fortunately, plenty of other reputable SRI options exist for income-seekers.

 - No Way to Buy Corporate or Government Bonds.
 Unlike traditional brokerages and some newer fintech solutions, Worthy Bonds doesn’t sell corporate or government-issued bonds.
 Those instruments may carry lower risk, offer higher returns, or deliver certain tax advantages that boost net return.

 - Returns May Be Less Competitive in a Higher-Rate Environment.
 Although inflation has been low for years, economic conditions are always subject to change.
-In general, fixed-income investments (and savings accounts, to be sure) suffer during prolonged periods of high inflation.
-Worthy Bonds’ seemingly rigid returns may do worse than most in such times.
+In general, fixed-income investments — and savings accounts, to be sure — suffer during prolonged periods of high inflation.
+Worthy Bonds’ seemingly rigid returns may do worse than other assets in such times.

 Worthy Bonds is a great way to invest in bonds that support local business owners who desperately need working capital, rather than massive corporations or governments that already have plenty.

-Strategy-wise, Worthy Bonds is a nice place to park short- and medium-term savings at higher interest yields than you’re likely to earn at any traditional or online bank — though you must understand the risks inherent in bond investments and the implications of no FDIC insurance.
+Strategy-wise, Worthy Bonds is a nice place to park short- and medium-term savings at higher interest yields than you’re likely to earn at any traditional or online bank — although you must understand the risks inherent in bond investments and the implications of having no FDIC insurance.

 Worthy Bonds even delivers tax advantages, thanks to multiple tax-advantaged account types and Worthy Causes’ charitable giving option.

 All in all, Worthy Bonds is a fun little niche product with big passive income potential for investors seeking diversification.
 It’ll be interesting to see how it develops and whether it comes to serve as a model for other socially responsible fixed-income platforms.